 1.Understand the “Root” ( what’s underneath the behaviour)

 Most parenting experts can agree on this: there is always something motivating a child’s negative or disruptive behavior.
-So your child has had a massive meltdown about a toy they wanted, or preferred food.
+So if your child has had a massive meltdown about a toy they wanted, or preferred food.
 It’s generally motivated by something in your child, whether it was a lack of skills in regulating and managing his big feelings, a desire to get your attention, or a power/control play to assert his free will – there’s always a reason for the behaviour.
-It’s your job to be a detective, mirror, reflect and frame the reason for behaviour back to them.
+It’s your job to be a detective, mirror, reflect, and frame the reason for behaviour back to them.

 ” What is she he trying to tell me by this behaviour”.